Displaying Source Code(s)

 ALPHABETIC-LOWER

 You can define your own classes in the special names paragraph.
-We have

 defined a class DIGIT in our special names paragraph.
-It can be used in
+It can be

 the following way.